A Well-Lived Life 2 - Book 4 - Elyse

 “Just rearranging the chairs a bit.
 Julia needs to focus on expanding the consulting team and growing that part of the business.
 I’m going to take on more leadership responsibilities.”

 “It’s about damned time.
-If you do THAT, then, yes, we can shake hands on the outline of a deal.
+If you do THAT, then yes, we can shake hands on the outline of a deal.
 Send me some proposed numbers.”

 I smiled, “We’ll need to know your target selling price for the testing units and the PC boards so we can get an idea of what reasonable charges might be and what we can expect in terms of revenue.”

-“I’ll send you over our internal proposal.
+“I’ll send over our internal proposal.
 Some things will have to be redacted, but nothing that should matter for this.
 But anyone who sees it will need to sign the NDA personally.”

 “Agreed.”